From BBC to the NYT: Mark Thompson named CEO of Times Co

 Thompson will lead the New York Times, publisher of its namesake newspaper and the Boston Globe, during unprecedented challenges facing the publishing industry as advertisers place their dollars elsewhere and readers favour smartphones and tablets over the printed page.

-Thompson most recently served as director general of the British Broadcasting Corp, one of the most powerful television positions in Britain.
+Thompson most recently served as director general of the BBC, one of the most powerful television positions in Britain.
 He announced in March that he was stepping down from that post at the end of the London Olympics after serving in the top job since 2004.

 Thompson guided the BBC with its eight TV channels, 50 radio stations and extensive website through morale problems, assaults from Rupert Murdoch's media empire and threats to the corporation's funding by the British government.